 The placement of redirects may cause a loss of traffic and SEO value.
-If a redirect is of little or no value, consider cleaning it up.
+Consider cleaning it up if a redirect is of little or no value.
 When many 301 redirects build up over time, they do not produce the SEO value they did at one time.

 It increases load time and bounce rate.
 Solutions include

 - Redirecting HTTP versions of pages to HTTPS